Home » Technology » NanoCell vs QLED

 QLED technology is not the property of a single manufacturer, so TVs with this technology can be found in many companies.
 Here, we will consider only Samsung TVs.

-Since the emission of quantum dots exactly depends on the size of the dot itself, you get the exact colors red and green because it is easy to control the size of the quantum dot.
+Since the emission of quantum dots strictly depends on the size of the dot itself, you get the exact colors red and green because it is easy to control the size of the quantum dot.

 QLED screen structure